Catfish: The TV Show: Spin-offs

 There have been two Catfish spin-offs.
 The first, Catfish: Trolls, was hosted by media personality Charlamagne tha God and featured online personalities confronting trolls who had been harassing them online.
 It aired for three-episodes in 2018.
 The second spinoff, Ghosted: Love Gone Missing, is hosted by The Bachelorette Rachel Lindsay and celebrity rapper Travis Mills and features stories about people trying to find former friends or romantic partners after having been ghosted.

 Podcast

 In 2020, MTV and Wondery began releasing episodes as podcasts under the title Catfish: The Podcast, with the first episode released on November 26, 2020.

 Reception

 The film Catfish was criticized and its authenticity questioned.
-Executive producer Tom Forman stresses that the TV version won't just tell "stories of deception.
+Executive producer Tom Forman stressed that the TV version wouldn't just tell "stories of deception.
 We've also stumbled into some love stories.
 We found people who are exactly who they say they are.
 We are putting those on television, too.
 We find people who are willing to get past an initial deception and really do make a connection at the end—in person and in real life.
 That's been really heartwarming.
 So, I think, when we set out, we really don't know how it's going to end: good, bad, or in the middle somewhere".